eng470-s23/jamieoconnell/index.md

 Hello!
-My name is Jamie O'Connell and for my project I chose to research about Beyond Toxics.
-As I was researching the enviromental justice group I was not able to find a clear timeline in one place that gives information on who they are and what they have done for Eugene as a community.
-Below I have given links to show how I put my project together, starting from week one of the term until now.
-Each link will lead you to information on the project and eventually builds up to a page with all of the information I gathered, followed with a link to the timeline I created.
+My name is Jamie O'Connell and for my project, I chose to research about Beyond Toxics.
+As I was researching the environmental justice group I was not able to find a clear timeline in one place that gives information on who they are and what they have done for Eugene as a community.
+Below I have given links to show how I put my project together, starting from week one of the terms until now.
+Each link will lead you to information on the project and eventually builds up to a page with all of the information I gathered, followed by a link to the timeline I created for those who enjoy visually learning.

 [project log](/project-log.md)